ETHZ-EDAC/STAMP/readme.md

 **PyTorch:** Version 2.2.0 or higher.

 **Voxelization:**
 The voxelization of the input geometry uses the `Mesh Voxelisation` function with version 1.20.0.0.
+This function is already integrated into the provided code at `lib/dataprocess/VOXELISE.m`.

 Adam A. (2025).
 Mesh voxelisation (https://www.mathworks.com/matlabcentral/fileexchange/27390-mesh-voxelisation), MATLAB Central File Exchange.
 Retrieved July 18, 2025.